storesafe/cordova-sqlite-storage/README.md

   - Major authors are tracked in AUTHORS.md
   - Licensing of each component is tracked in LICENSE.md
   - History of this project is also described in HISTORY.md

+**TIP:** It is possible to migrate from Cordova to a pure native solution and continue using the data stored by this plugin.

 <!-- END Highlights -->